otaaaviio/library/README.md

 ### CRUD Operations

-The system allows users to perform CRUD operations on books, publishers, reviews, authors.
+The system allows users to perform CRUD operations on books, publishers, reviews, authors, reading list of users.

+### Factories

+The system provides factories to generate fake data for testing purposes and populate the database with sample data.

+### Tests

+The system is thoroughly tested using Jest, a popular testing framework for JavaScript.
+The tests cover all the main features of the system, ensuring that it works as expected.

+### Redis Cache

+The system uses Redis to cache the most accessed data, improving performance and reducing the load on the database.

+### Docker

+The system is containerized using Docker, making it easy to deploy and scale.

 ### Endpoints